potluck-club/git-cookin/collations/readme.md

+# collations
-# do we support different selections of recipes into a pdf?
+Stores different selections of recipes here, compiled pdfs will live over in editions.